Darxo/Hardened/README.md

 - **Bags and Belts** now also includes two-handed weapons but no longer grants Initiative
 - **Battle Fervor** is completely reworked.
 It grants 10% more Resolve.
 It also grants 10% more Melee Skill, Melee Defense, Ranged Skill and Ranged Defense while at Steady Morale
 - **Battle Forged** no longer has any prerequisites.
 It no longer provide any Reach Ignore
-- **Bear Down** (granted by **Mace Mastery**) is completely reworked.
-It now causes every headshot to daze the target for 1 turn, or increase the duration of an existing daze by 1 turn
 - **Bestial Vigor** is completely reworked.
 It is now called **Backup Plan** and grants the skill **Backup Plan** which can be used once per battle to recover 7 Action Points and disable all Attack-Skills for the rest of this turn.
 It has been removed from the **Wildling** perk group and added to the **Tactician** perk group at Tier 2
 - **Bully** is completely reworked.
 It now grants 10% more damage against anyone with a lower morale than you.
 It also grants +5 Melee Defense against anyone with less maximum Hitpoints than you
 - **Between the Ribs** no longer requires the attack to be of piercing type.
 It now also lowers your chance to hit the head by 10% for each surrounding character